5G, IoT, AR, VR, smart devices, and new content platforms see telecommunications companies facing a data explosion.

 - Predictive analytics

-The insights that advanced analytics provides enables companies to identify potential churn conditions and take preventative action.
+The insights that advanced analytics provides enable companies to identify potential churn conditions and take preventative action.

-It also increases revenue by enabling management to make better business decisions, reduce risks, and provides the ability to create a competitive strategy.
+It also increases revenue by enabling management to make better business decisions, reduce risks, and provide the ability to create a competitive strategy.